FOX2920/FOX2920/README.md

 - 📫 How to reach me **tranthanhsonhaiphong@gmail.com**

-- ⚡ Fun fact **I like listening to music and discovering new things**
+- ⚡ Fun fact **I like listening to music and discovering new things(like game lore or some tv series cotent)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">